SumanTandemSeven/FE_Framework_Blog/native_vs_hybrid_mobile.md

   + Has to be built for specific screen sizes
     - more difficult for Android because of all the different devices
     - easier to handle for iOS due to Apple's hardware control
-  + requires having devs with platform specific skills
+  + requires devs that have obj-c/swift/java/c++ skills

 #### Web Responsive Applications
   + Works in web or mobile-web browser
-  + Primarily built with HTML5/CSS/JS
+  + primarily built with HTML5/CSS/JS
   + Requires web browser to run
   + Fastest time-to-market
   + can mimic the look of a native app